S-Rombach/Predict_Diabetes_From_BRFSS2015/Journal.md

 ## Conclusion

 The project is successful in predicting the presence of diabetes with a LogisticRegression model on feature engineered data.
-The model achieves a f1-score of 0.7699, a recall of 0.77207 for class `dia`, and a balanced accuracy of 0.749562.
+The model achieves a f1-score of 0.7699, a recall of 0.77207 for class `dia` (merged `pre` and `dia`), and a balanced accuracy of 0.749562.
 The roc-auc score is 0.824337, indicating a good ability to distinguish between the two classes.